 We stand up for our principled ethical approach: respect for wellbeing, autonomy and fairness.
 We value our independence and are non-profit (a registered charity in the UK).
 We promote inclusivity by taking into account diverse perspectives (for example in relation to gender, culture and faith).
 We take a long-term view and believe in tackling root causes.
 We believe in openness and honesty, and we listen to, and learn from, each other.

-Our work ranges from questioning the power of the supermarkets, to highlighting the issues of food poverty and workers’ rights, to investigating the impacts of air freight, genetic modification, and water scarcity.
-We’ve brought diverse voices around the table to find a way forward for meat, livestock and dairy, and advocated for fair play in how businesses engage with each other and their workers, with everyone being given a fair say.
-Our Food Citizenship project explores ideas of autonomy and the idea that we are not just consumers at the end of the food chain, but participants in the food system as a whole.
+We are experts on fairness and sustainability in food and farming, and a leader on ethical food issues.
+Our work ranges from questioning who sets the research agenda on food and farming, to highlighting the issues of food & poverty and workers’ rights, to critically exploring emerging policy ideas, from meat taxes to plain packaging on junk food.
+We’ve brought diverse voices around the table to find a way forward for meat & livestock, and advocated for fair play in how businesses engage with each other and their workers, with everyone being given a fair say.

 Our Mission and Role

-Our role is to bring changemakers together to drive a paradigm shift in the food system.
-We:
+Our purpose is to bring ethics to the centre of the food system.

 The Food Ethics Council was established in 1998 with support from the Joseph Rowntree Charitable Trust and the Farm and Food Society.
 We became a company limited by guarantee in 2000 (No. 03901671) and registered as a charity in February 2004 (No. 1101885).

 We are considered by stakeholders to be experts on fairness and sustainability in food and farming, and the leader on ethical food issues.
-A history of the Food Ethics Council, written by Founder Director Ben Mepham can be found here.
+To see some of the milestones from our first twenty years and read a short explanation of how we were formed, written by Founder Director Ben Mepham, click here.
 Geoff Tansey, long-standing Council member, also wrote a paper giving a personal reflection on the way the Food Ethics Council has approached social justice in the food system, which can be read here.